Find a Qualified Attorney Near You

 Housing Ordinances and Immigration

-If you cannot afford an attorney, many lawyers work pro bono.
+If you cannot afford an attorney, some immigration lawyers work pro bono.
 Working pro bono means they give you legal representation free of charge.
-It's important to use the legal services available if you're facing any U.S. immigration-related problem.
+Contact Legal Services of New Jersey to see if you may be eligible for free legal help.

 Can I Solve This on My Own or Do I Need an Attorney?